top of page

 In Beyond Material Salvation, Licensed Insolvency Trustee Shawn Stack dismantles the shame-ridden myths of insolvency and offers a powerful blend of practical guidance, philosophical insight, and lived experience.
 With clarity and compassion, this book exposes the exploitative sides of the credit system, explains how bankruptcy and consumer proposals really work in Canada, and challenges readers to reclaim their dignity through intention, authenticity, and truth.

-Available in paperback, audio, and ebook format on September 19,2025.
+Available in hardcover, paperback, audio, and ebook format.

 WHAT I'M CREATING